EmilyFabulous

 Instructions

-• Pour the dough onto a lightly floured surface (not too much flour or your scones will be dry), and knead a few times until everything comes together into a ball.
+• Pour the dough onto a lightly floured surface (not too much flour or your scones will be dry) and knead a few times until everything comes together into a ball.
 The dough will be just slightly sticky.
-Gently pat the dough into a circle about 8" diameter (about 1" thick).
+Gently pat the dough into a circle about 8" in diameter and about 1" thick.

 • Cut the circle into 8 wedges.
 Place the scones on your prepared baking sheet.
 Brush the top of the scones with heavy cream, and sprinkle with coarse sugar and more lavender buds if desired.